Dr. Glen E. Newton, Roseville Big Band

 Vocal soloists often perform with big bands, but vocal duets and larger ensembles are much less common.
 The Roseville Big Band’s vocal ensembles are one of its distinguishing characteristics.
 Shortly after Mary Lou Peterman joined the Roseville Big Band as a solo vocalist, director Glen Newton began harmonizing with her.
 After Kirk Lindberg joined the band as a tenor soloist, he learned Glen’s harmony to “Moon River.”
 Glen then created a third part for himself and the band had a vocal trio.
 An early vocal quartet consisted of Mary Lou, Glen, alto Julie Linders, and guest baritone sax soloist and tenor vocalist Tom Reitan, singing “Don’t Sit Under the Apple Tree” in a 1992 concert at Centennial Lakes park.
 On another occasion, lead trombonist Carol Jensen joined Mary Lou, Glen, and Kirk to harmonize on “Sentimental Journey” at a Confederate Air Force dance.
 In 1994, Diane Dolinar joined Mary Lou, Glen, and Kirk Lindberg for four-part vocals as The Rosetones, and the band’s repertoire of vocal quartets began to grow.
 When Mary Lou left in 1996, Karen Dunn joined the band, both as a solo vocalist and lead singer of the Rosetones vocal quartet.
 The Rosetones performed regularly with the band until 2004 and still sing with the band several times each year.
 Karen continues as our featured vocal soloist, and she and Glen sing duets at nearly every performance.

-The Roseville Big Band and the River City Jazz Orchestra (formerly the Inver Hills Jazz Band) have held annual joint rehearsals since 1993.
+The Roseville Big Band and the River City Jazz Orchestra (formerly the Inver Hills Jazz Band) held several annual joint rehearsals since 1993.
 Originally, a few band members were apprehensive because they thought of it as a competition, but they learned it was fun to get to know some other adult big band musicians and hear their repertoire, and nobody cared who played better.
 The two bands have also performed joint concerts:

 • | A concert at Monroe School in 2000 |